 The BMI calculator will not always give a perfect representation of your weight levels.
 For example, many bodybuilders, sports stars and athletes who have a lot of muscle mass will score high on the BMI scale, despite being healthy.
 Nonetheless, for the majority of other people, the scale is a suitable standard measurement to check whether you need to get into shape and lose weight.

 Calculating your BMI is straightforward.
 Simply enter your height and weight below:

 To calculate your BMI, you have to divide your weight in kilograms by how tall you are in metres.
 Once you have the answer, divide it by the height again to work out your BMI.
 So for example, if your height came up to 1.7 metres tall and you weighed 71kg, you would have to divide 71 by 2.89 (1.7 x 1.7).
 The answer 24.56 would be your BMI score and this would mean you'd fit into the 'healthy' body weight category.

 If your BMI is above the normal weight, then a few diet changes and an exercise regime may help to reduce it.
-However, if you are already on a diet and regularly exercising, then you may be suitable for Xenical, which is the only prescription weight loss treatment available in the UK.
+However, if you are already on a diet and regularly exercising, then you may be suitable for treatment with the prescription medications Xenical or Saxenda, which can increase your chances of successful weight loss.

 Being critically overweight can impact your health in a number of different ways, causing those with the condition to experience: